ohsu-comp-bio/UniVI/README.md

 with torch.no_grad():
     out = model(x_dict, epoch=0)
     xhat = out["xhat"]  # dict(modality -> decoder output)

-# Depending on decoder likelihood, xhat[m] may be a tensor or a dict (e.g. {"mu":..., "log_theta":...})
-# For gaussian-ish decoders, the "mean" is typically the denoised prediction.
 ```

 ### 4) Cross-modal reconstruction / imputation (encode one modality, decode another)